OpenSUTD/ISTD/misc/csd_tshirt_2021.md

 -   **Incoming CSD Sophomores** (Class of 2024)
 -   Graduate Students/Staff/Researchers <u>affiliated to ISTD Pillar</u>

-\*\* Eligible voters who actually vote will also receive a free CSD T-shirt in the spring of 2022.
+\*\* Eligible voters who actually vote will receive the new CSD T-shirt (for free) in the spring of 2022.

 ## Timeline